deprecate/metal-soy-critic/README.md

 ### `callToImportReplace`

-This property uses match groups defined in `callToImportRegex` to translate a component name in a soy template to it's corresponding import name when validing component imports.
+This property uses match groups defined in `callToImportRegex` to translate a component name in a soy template to its corresponding import name when validating their import.

-When referencing match groups from `callToImportRegex`, interpolation should be in the form `{$n}` where `n` is the match group number.
+When referencing match groups from `callToImportRegex`, interpolation should be in the form of `{$n}`, where `n` is the match group number.
 An example would be `"{$1}.js"`.

-Interpolations can also contain named string transformations delimted by a `|`.
-This transformations correspond to the functions provided by [`change-case`](https://www.npmjs.com/package/change-case).
+Interpolations can also contain named string transformations delimited by a `|`.
+This transformation corresponds to the functions provided by [`change-case`](https://www.npmjs.com/package/change-case).

 Examples:
 * `"{$1|lower|snake}.js"`